jazzyoki/ninaexporter/README.md

 frequency_guider: frequency in sec to poll Guider e.g. 10
 frequency_idle: frequency to poll if Nina is back up while Nina is offline, e.g. 120
 debug: set to 0 for normal mode, set to 1 for generating random reports
+imagepath: path for the image preview to write out (jpg)
 ```

 ## Exported Symbols